east-sussex-county-council/Escc.WebStandards/README.md

 All websites should use Google Analytics, which should be configured to send data to [our Google Analytics account](https://data.gov.uk/dataset/east-sussex-county-council-web-analytics).
 Please contact the Communications team to set up a new property in Google Analytics.
 Do not set up a separate Google Analytics account.

+In addition to standard Google Analytics tracking, clicks on documents and external links should be tracked.
+The recommended approach for doing this is to implement the code in [Escc.js](https://github.com/east-sussex-county-council/Escc.js).

 All websites should also be verified in [Google Search Console](https://www.google.com/webmasters/tools/) using the Communications team's Google account.

 ## Unicode